advanceid/ACORN-HAI/README.md

 Run the `descriptive_analysis/heatmap_ast.R` script to generate a heatmap of resistant organism proportions for the index episodes.

 #### Antibiotic resistance profiles
-Run the `descriptive_analysis/amr_profiles.R` script to visualize antibiotic resistance profiles across different infection types.
+Run `descriptive_analysis/amr_profiles.R` and `descriptive_analysis/key_pathogens_age_group.R` to visualise antibiotic resistance profiles across infection types and the distribution of key antimicrobial-resistant pathogen groups across age categories.

 #### Prescriptions
 Run the `descriptive_analysis/sankey.R` script to illustrate the transition from empirical to definitive antibiotic prescriptions.